kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

 I include image-modal.njk right before the end of the body tag in my base template (base.njk), since I want this modal to be there for every post.

-Then I make a few changes to my Eleventy shortcode
+Then I make a few changes to my Eleventy shortcode:

 ```
 eleventyConfig.addShortcode("imgBlock", function (src, caption) {